bobpeulen/oci_opensearch/postgresql_logs/README.md

 ## 6. Test logging by executing SQL statements
 - Log in to your OCI PostgreSQL instance
-- Execute an example statement.
+- Execute an example statement, like below.

   ```
   CREATE TABLE products (